Filed by the Registrant[X]

 Brookings, South Dakota 57006

-Notice is hereby given that the 2006 Annual Meeting of Shareholders (the Annual Meeting) of Daktronics, Inc. (the Company) will be held at the Companys headquarters, 331 32nd Avenue, Brookings, South Dakota 57006 on Wednesday, August 16, 2006, at 7:00 p.m.
+The 2005 Annual Meeting of Shareholders (the Annual Meeting) of Daktronics, Inc. (the Company) will be held at the Companys headquarters, 331 32nd Avenue, Brookings, South Dakota 57006 on Wednesday, August 17, 2005, at 7:00 p.m.
 Central Daylight Time, for the following purposes:

-To elect three Directors to serve for a three-year
+To elect three Directors of the Company to serve for a three-year

 To transact such other business as may properly come before the meeting or any adjournments thereof.